Why test for hepatitis C?

 Each hepatitis C genotype represents a genetically distinct group of the virus.
 Each responds differently to treatment.
 Doctors tailor your treatment to match the genotype of the virus.
 This helps to predict how long your treatment should last and what your outcome should be.

-When to be tested
+When should you be tested for hepatitis C?

 Hepatitis C is contagious, but it can only be passed to another person by sexual contact or blood contact through a break in the skin or through the mucous membranes.
 You can’t get hepatitis C from any of the following: